 On this Feature page, you'll find out more about:

-When you need to expand your search scope beyond the basic file types included in Alfred's Default Results, the File Search keywords are here to help you.
+When you need to expand your search scope beyond these core file types included in Alfred's results, the File Search keywords are here to help you.

 - Use the "find" keyword to reveal the file in Finder